icy/w2w/README.md

 * 2016, lugassy, Why we moved from Amazon Web Services to Google Cloud Platform?, https://lugassy.net/why-we-moved-from-amazon-web-services-to-google-cloud-platform-726c412fd667
 * 2010, MixPanel, We’re moving.
 Goodbye Rackspace, https://code.mixpanel.com/2010/11/08/amazon-vs-rackspace/
+* 2016, GitLab, How We Knew It Was Time to Leave the Cloud, https://about.gitlab.com/2016/11/10/why-choose-bare-metal

 ## Programming Languages